iterative/ldb-resources/README.md

     Adding to working dataset...
     Added 0 data objects to ds:.temp.2022-06-07T00:46:33.865467+00:00
   ```
-LDB reads the contents of path but adds no new objects because it recognizes input objects as duplicates.
+LDB reads the contents of path but adds no new objects because it recognizes all input objects as duplicates.

 🦉
 </details>